-The inferred haplotypes corresponding to the Gag or Pol regions of HIV-1 were subjected to maximum-likelihood methods of phylogeny estimation (Extended Data Figs 2 and 3).
-We masked out the guanosine editing sites that fall within trinucleotide contexts targeted by cellular APOBEC3 proteins APOBEC3D, APOBEC3F, APOBEC3G, and APOBEC3H from the alignments to avoid distortion and retain the phylogenetic information20 (Extended Data Figs 2 and 3).
+The inferred haplotypes corresponding to the Gag or Pol regions of HIV-1 were subjected to maximum-likelihood methods of phylogeny estimation (Extended Data Figs. 2 and 3).
+We masked out the guanosines in the APOBEC3 trinucleotide contexts of the edited sites from the alignments to avoid distortion and retain the phylogenetic information $^{20}$ (Extended Data Figs. 2 and 3).
 Phylogenetic relationships between the distinct haplotypes showed a temporal structure consistent with the molecular clock (continuing nucleotide substitutions occurring at a constant rate), as evidenced by strong correlation between root-to-tip distance and sampling date in the regression analyses (despite the short branches).
-Branch support computed using an approximate likelihood ratio test and the proportion of sites that are different (p-distance) verify the divergence of haplotypes between day 0 and after 6 months of treatment in most of the Gag and Pol regions of HIV-1 analysed (Extended Data Table 1).
+Branch support computed using an approximate likelihood ratio test and the proportion of sites that are different (p-distance) verify the divergence of haplotypes between day 0 and after 6 months of treatment in most of the Gag and Pol regions of HIV-1 analyzed (Extended Data Table 1).
 Consistent with ongoing replication rather than sampling of different virus populations in lymph nodes, viral sequences contemporaneously sampled from lymphoid tissue and blood showed a similar degree of divergence.
-With removal of the haplotypes that are found to harbour repetitive inactivating base substitutions of guanosine-to-adenosine (G-to-A), the evolutionary lineage emerged that lead up to the APOBEC3-mediated hypermutation event, and the evolutionary rate estimates (range, 6.24×10^{-4} to 1.02×10^{-3} substitutions per site per month; Extended Data Table 2) are consistent with those of intra-host virus estimations (range, 5.22×10^{-4} to 8.42×10^{-4} substitutions per site per month)21.
+With removal of the haplotypes found to harbor repetitive inactivating base substitutions of guanosine-to-adenosine (G-to-A) the evolutionary lineage emerged that lead up to the APOBEC3-mediated hypermutation event, and the evolutionary rate estimates (range, $6.24 \times 10^{-4}$ to $1.02 \times 10^{-3}$ substitutions per site per month; Extended Data Table 2) are consistent with those of intra-host virus estimations (range, $5.22 \times 10^{-4}$ to $8.42 \times 10^{-4}$ substitutions per site per month).
 We therefore conclude that continued virus replication contributes to the viral reservoir.